TerryBooCH/SMU-Smart-Attendance-System/README.md

 ## 6. Setting Up the Database

 The backend uses an SQLite database (attendance.db) that requires no installation or external setup.
-However, depending on whether this is your first run or you want persistent data, you must configure the following Spring Boot properties:
+However, depending on whether this is your first run or you want persistent data, you must configure the following Spring Boot properties in the `application.properties` file located in `backend/src/main/resources/application.properties`:
 ```properties
 spring.jpa.hibernate.ddl-auto
 spring.sql.init.mode